TPT Teacher Training – Contrology with Christine for the Classically Curious

 - Practice teaching

-- Privates and classes (taking lessons from certified instructors)
+- Privates and open studio sessions (taking lessons from certified instructors)

 - Personal (self) practice